jannatulnayeem964/jannatulnayeem964/README.md

 ## 🌱 Extracurriculars, Hobbies & Interests

 When I'm not coding, I enjoy participating in community-driven initiatives like **CodePath**, where I mentored 200+ students in **web development**.
 I also have a deep interest in **AI ethics**, and I enjoy exploring how AI and machine learning can be used to improve society.
-Outside of tech, I love hiking, reading about new innovations, and exploring new tech podcasts!
+Outside of tech, I love painting, pottery, and reading books!

 ---